 7.40 Electrical System Test-To determine compliance with 4.9.1, check the electrical system of the shelter to verify continuity of all circuits of the electrical installation in order to ascertain electrical readiness of the shelter.
 Operate all lights and electrically powered equipment.
-Any evidence of incomplete circuits, non-operating switches or damaged electrical components shall constitute failure of the test.
+Any evidence of incomplete circuits, nonoperating switches or damaged electrical components shall constitute failure of the test.

-7.41 Panel Frame Air Tightness Test-Each welded panel frame shall be air pressurized to 25 to 30 psig (1.8 to 2.1 kg/cm2).
-Apply a detergent/gas leak detector to all welded joints.
+7.41 Panel Frame Air Tightness Test-Air pressurize each welded panel frame to 25 to 30 psig.
+(1.8 to 2.1 kg/cm) Apply a detergent/gas leak detector to all welded joints.
 The presence of a bubble trail, indicating a weld defect, shall constitute failure of this test and shall require rework to the weld (see 7.41.1).

-7.41.1 Weld Rework-Rework any welds that fail to pass the air tightness test specified in 11.41 as follows:
+7.41.1 Weld Rework-Rework any welds that fail to pass the air tightness test specified in 7.41 as follows: